need-some/need-some-json.js/README.md

 #### Binding annotations

+##### Force Classname
+If running minified code, the marshaller is not able to find the class name and adds members to random class descriptors.
+To mitigate or allow multiple classes to be named identical, add a static member to the class:

+	static __JSON__CLASSNAME = 'SomeReallyUniqueName';

 ##### @JsonElement
 Simple annotation denoting an element to be a json element.
 Optional, if no renaming of the member is done. and other json annotations are present.